Bookmark

 Nov 08 2011

-NEW YORK STATE LIQUOR AUTHORITY CHANGE OF SHAREHOLDER APPLICATIONS NOW REQUIRE PRIOR NOTICE TO COMMUNITY BOARD
+NEW YORK STATE LIQUOR AUTHORITY CHANGE OF OWNERSHIP APPLICATIONS NOW REQUIRE PRIOR NOTICE TO COMMUNITY BOARD

 All licensees must now pay the same $128.00 corporate change fee.